Sam2636/missiondronekid/README2.md

 # step2
 `sudo apt-key adv --keyserver 'hkp://keyserver.ubuntu.com:80' --recv-key C1CF6E31E6BADE8868B172B4F42ED6FBAB17C654`

+# step3
-# make changes in software update other software and remove jammy release tick mark then close file and reload
-`sudo apt update`
+make changes in software update other software and remove jammy release tick mark then close file and reload `sudo apt update`

+# step4
+check
-# if in case the file is not loacte
-# go to software update and click main server and close  then reload the
+if in case the file is not loacte go to software update and click main server and close  then reload the

+# step5
-# To download ros to full-desktop
+To download ros to full-desktop
 `sudo apt install ros-melodic-desktop-full`

 # if the file is broken